 SRLT Board of Directors

-Tom Aversa was born in Boston and graduated from University of Massachusetts, Amherst.
+Tom was born in Boston and graduated from University of Massachusetts, Amherst.
 He has a life-long obsession with birds and all aspects of the natural world.
-Early work experiences included stints with Massachusetts state parks, Massachusetts Audubon Society and both Boston zoos.
-Tom relocated to Seattle in 1996 to work as a zookeeper and environmental educator presenting birds of prey programs at Woodland Park Zoo before moving back to New England in 2010 to settle in Central Maine.
-His previous volunteer work includes assisting The Nature Conservancy, Washington Ornithological Society and Seattle Audubon.
-He has co-authored three field guides on the birds of the Pacific Northwest .
+Early work included stints with Massachusetts state parks, Massachusetts Audubon Society and both Boston zoos.
+Tom relocated to Seattle in 1996 to work as a zookeeper and environmental educator presenting raptor programs at Woodland Park Zoo before moving back to New England in 2010 to settle in central Maine.
+Previous volunteer work includes assisting The Nature Conservancy, Washington Ornithological Society and Seattle Audubon.
+He has co-authored four field guides on the birds of the Pacific Northwest .
 He and his wife Cheryl live in Unity.